Hey Arnold!: The Movie: Plot

-Arriving home from a basketball game, Arnold Shortman and his best friend Gerald Johanssen learn that FutureTech Industries (FTI) CEO Alphonse Perrier du von Scheck has announced plans to redevelop the entire neighborhood as a luxurious high-rise shopping mall.
+Arriving home from being defeated by fifth graders in a basketball game, Arnold Shortman and his best friend Gerald Johanssen learn from butcher Marty Green that Alphonse Perrier du von Scheck, the CEO of real estate company FutureTech Industries (FTI), has announced plans to redevelop the entire neighborhood of Hillwood as a luxurious high-rise shopping mall.
 That night, Helga Pataki finds that her father, Big Bob, is working with FTI to build a new super-sized branch of his beeper store in the proposed mall.
-She ultimately sides with her father, though is hesitant to do so because of her love for Arnold.

-Arnold hosts a demonstration against FTI, but it fails when their permit is stolen by Scheck's employees and Arnold's grandmother Gertie Shortman is arrested, causing the neighbors to lose hope and sell their homes to FTI.
-Just as the fate of the neighborhood appears to be sealed, Grandpa Phil tells Arnold the story of the "Tomato Incident", a major Revolutionary War battle fought in the city.
+Arnold hosts "Blockapalooza", a block party, as a demonstration against FTI, but it fails when Scheck's employees steal their permit, and Arnold's grandmother Gertie is arrested for being hostile to the police suppressing the rally, causing the neighbors to lose hope and sell their homes to FTI.
+The neighborhood's fate appears to be sealed until Arnold's grandfather Phil mentions the "Tomato Incident," a major Revolutionary War battle fought in the city which occurred at the site of the Sunset Arms boarding house.
 Arnold realizes that the neighborhood had to have been declared a historic district after the war, effectively ensuring its preservation.
-Arnold and Gerald search throughout the city for the legal document certifying its landmark status, and ultimately discover that the document was sold to Scheck, who denies obtaining the document.
+Arnold and Gerald search throughout the city for the legal document certifying its landmark status, and discover that the document was sold to Scheck, who denies obtaining it.

-As the deadline draws near, Arnold gets a mysterious phone call from "Deep Voice" (a "Deep Throat"-esque character), who informs Arnold that Scheck actually has the document inside his office safe, and is lying that he does not know its whereabouts.
-Arnold and Gerald steal the key to the safe from Scheck's assistant, Nick Vermicelli.
-Nick later notices the missing key, and informs Scheck.
-Meanwhile, Phil and the boarders try to devise a backup plan to stop the bulldozers from destroying the neighborhood in case Arnold's plan fails.
-The plan is to wire the storm drain tunnels beneath their street with dynamite to intercept FTI's construction equipment.
-Big Bob later teams up with them after discovering Nick's contract states Scheck will control 51% of his company and swindle him as a result.
+As the deadline draws near, Arnold gets a phone call from "Deep Voice", someone who reveals that Scheck has the document inside his office safe and is lying about not knowing its whereabouts.
+Arnold and Gerald steal the key to the safe from Big Bob's friend and Scheck's assistant, Nick Vermicelli, who later realizes this, and informs Scheck.
+Meanwhile, Phil and the other residents of Sunset Arms devise a backup plan to stop the bulldozers from destroying the neighborhood, wiring the storm drain tunnels beneath their street with dynamite to intercept FTI's construction equipment.
+Big Bob later joins them after attacking Nick in his apartment when discovering Nick's contract states Scheck will control 51% of his company and consequently swindle him.